bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 is also for Android Developers.md

 Kotlin 1.1 has brought a good bunch of new awesome features that make the question of why we still use Java even more inevitable.
 The power that Kotlin brings to Android developers is out of question, and you can start writing your Android apps in Kotlin from today.
-And if you want to learn Kotlin for Android from scratch while developing an App, <strong>you might find <a href="https://antonioleiva.com/kotlin-android-developers-book/">Kotlin for Android Developers</a> book of your interest</strong>.
+And if you want to learn Kotlin for Android from scratch while developing an App, **you might find <a href="https://antonioleiva.com/kotlin-android-developers-book/">Kotlin for Android Developers</a> book of your interest**.